SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 possibly other problems).
 Remember that, while a character may think an object is constructed of one type of material, it may not be.
-Though this does not alter the diﬃculty of setting the explosive, it may change the results of special effects.
+Though this does not alter the difficulty of setting the explosive, it may change the results of special effects.
 For instance, an explosive set for thin wood won’t do much good if that’s only veneer for reinforced steel.
 Example Result